-Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of fraud or third party interference.
+These smart contracts are applications that run exactly as programmed without any possibility of fraud or third-party interference.

 Because of this, Ethereum has often been described as a “world computer” that could one day replace centralized servers and cloud computing providers like Amazon and Google.
 While this may sound far-fetched, Ethereum has already been used to create decentralized applications (dapps) ranging from digital wallets to prediction markets.